kamilazdybal/pykitPIV/docs/preliminaries/randomization.rst

 which denotes that the minimum particle diameter should be :math:`1 \text{px}` and the maximum particle diameter should be :math:`4 \text{px}`.

-During image generation, the actual particle diameters for each of the :math:`n` images will be drawn from a uniform distribution like so:
+During image generation, the actual particle diameters for each of the :math:`N` images will be drawn from a uniform distribution like so:

 .. code:: python